JustANull/llcplays/README.md

 `pygame` is used to display the window of past commands.

 If you plan to use the direct keyboard output (that is, focus a window and have the bot virtually press keys), you'll have to install `PyUserInput`.
-Otherwise, standard out is the default.
-You can specify a file in the command line.
+Keyboard is the default.
+You can specify a file in the command line as well as standard out.

+Other versions of things here might work, but it is unclear at this time how well if at all.

 ### Command Line